letsencrypt/website/content/en/docs/rate-limits.md

 domain is `example.co.uk`.
 We use the [Public Suffix List](https://publicsuffix.org/) to identify registered domains.

-If you're requesting a certificate for an IP address, this rate limit evaluates an IPv4 address as if it's a registered domain.
-For IPv6 addresses, it evaluates the /64 range that contains the address.
+If you're requesting a certificate for an IP address, we also try to treat the most common allocation (what you'd get from your ISP or hosting provider) as the "registered domain."
+For IPv4 addresses, we treat the exact address as the registered domain.
+For IPv6 addresses, we treat the containing /64 range as the registered domain.

 ### Limit